-I. Instruments entirely equity in nature
+i.
+Instruments entilrely equity in nature

-This represents the equity component of cumulative convertible preference shares issued by the Holding company, wherein on conversion the fixed number of equity shares has been specified.
+This represents the equity component of cumulative convertible preference shares held by the Holding company; wherein on conversion the fixed number of equity shares has been specified.
 Post such conversion the same will be trasferred to equity.